cosinekitty/astronomy/source/js/README.md

 **Kind**: global class
 **Brief**: The date and time of an astronomical observation.

-Objects of this type are used throughout the internals of the Astronomy library, and are included in certain return objects.
+Objects of type `AstroTime` are used throughout the internals of the Astronomy library, and are included in certain return objects.
-The constructor is not accessible outside the Astronomy library;
-outside users should call the [MakeTime](#MakeTime) function to create an `AstroTime` object.
+Use the constructor or the [MakeTime](#MakeTime) function to create an `AstroTime` object.
 **Properties**

 | Name | Type | Description |